Cookeville

 This is your travel guide for Cookeville, city in Tennessee, United States

-Explore the stunning Cummins Falls State Park, known for its picturesque waterfalls cascading into natural swimming pools.
-Enjoy hiking along the scenic trails, taking in the beauty of the lush surroundings.
-Don’t miss out on the opportunity to swim in the refreshing natural pools beneath the waterfalls.
+Explore the beautiful Cummins Falls State Park, known for its stunning waterfalls and swimming holes.
+Take a hike along the scenic trails, enjoy a picnic by the river, and cool off with a refreshing swim in the natural pools beneath the falls.

 2 : Tour Cookeville History Museum [1 hr]

-3 : Shop at Cookeville Depot Museum [2 hrs]
+4 : Shop at the Cookeville Depot Museum [1 hr]

-5 : Attend a performance at Bryan Symphony Orchestra [2 hrs]
+5 : Catch a performance at the Bryan Symphony Orchestra [2 hrs]

 Background Info